NGU Ranks Among Most Affordable Online Doctorate in Educational Leadership Programs

 Affordable Schools, a leading higher education resource, helps adults of all ages and backgrounds obtain a high-quality education while avoiding huge college costs and in many cases huge college debt, which can hover over their lives for years.
 Affordable Schools was established to help students make smart, higher education choices.

-In Affordable Schools’ recent ranking of the 40 Most Affordable Doctorate in Educational Leadership Online 2019, NGU is listed at number 12.
+In Affordable Schools’ recent ranking of the 40 Most Affordable Doctorate in Educational Leadership Online 2019, North Greenville University (NGU) is listed at No. 12.

 “Few vocations are more important than that of an educator, and Christians in particular should be committed to educational excellence because we are followers of the Master-Teacher, the Lord Jesus Christ,” said NGU Provost and Dean of the University Faculty Dr. Nathan A. Finn.
 “As a Christ-centered university, North Greenville remains committed to offering high quality, yet affordable Doctor of Education, so that we can best prepare the next generation of educational leaders to serve with excellence in every context to which they are called.”